-Default is TRIANOM = 1, and the default values are approximately the central values in the three-parameter fit given in Ref.
-[70].
+Default is TRIANOM = 1.
+The LEP limits on those couplings can be found in [73].
 Note that Vjj and VVj processes (process IDs 120-150 and 610-640) only take account of the above anomalous coupling parameters and not the following parameters.